Wallet architecture

 After your wallet is created, we issue session keys that allow us to trade from this wallet on your behalf (and only that), encrypt them, and send to our servers.
 Issuing session key requires signing it with your wallet - we do that under the hood.
 After that all trading is done using your session key.
 The only transactions that you need to sign personally are transfers out of the wallet.

 As soon as your wallet is created it can already receive incoming transfers.
 Its smart contract will actually be deployed to blockchain together with the first transaction it sends (swap or transfer).
 Before it is deployed, explorers will see your wallet as a 'traditional' (EOA) wallet.
-Smart contract deployment costs some gas - expect your first transaction to be a bit more expensive than usual.
+Smart contract deployment costs some gas - expect your first transaction to be a bit more expensive than the rest.

 In the future you will be able to bring your own wallet to use as a signer

-for your smart contract wallet instead of Wallet 1.
+for your smart contract wallet instead of the Wallet 1.
 You'll be able to use Metamask or any other wallet that supports WalletConnect (most wallets do).
 In this case, of course, the security of your private key will become entirely your responsibility.

 Last updated